-Parkinson’s disease (PD) is a slowly progressing neurodegenerative disorder that affects movement.
-It can cause tremors in many people but not all cases.
+Parkinson’s disease (PD) is a slowly progressing neurodegenerative disorder that mainly affects the motor system.
+It can cause tremors in many people but not in all cases.
 Slowing of movement and muscle stiffness are also common.
-About 60,000 people in the U.S. are diagnosed with PD each year with the frequency being 1.5 greater in men than it is in women.
+About 60,000 people in the U.S. are diagnosed with PD each year with the prevalence being 1.5 greater in men than it is in women.

 PD tends to occur with advanced age (60 and over) with only 4% of people diagnosed before 50 years of age.
 According to the Parkinson’s Foundation, the economic burden of PD totals nearly $52 billion yearly.
 PD medications alone can cost up to $2,500 each year and surgery costs an estimated $100 billion annually.

 Resting tremors are those that occur when a person is not moving.
 They may start in the hands and fingers before developing into a “pill-rolling” tremor, which causes someone to rub their thumb and finger back and forth repetitively.

 Bradykinesia or slowed movement is common with PD.
 This may be accompanied by shorter steps and dragging feet.

 Muscle stiffness can make movements painful and reduce the range of motion.

 Decrease in automatic movements, such as blinking and smiling.